 After World War II, Toda became the group’s second president and rebuilt the Soka Gakkai in Japan as a community-based Buddhist organization.
 As a pacifist, Toda was determined “to rid the world of misery” and believed that his ideal of global citizenship would help achieve that end.
 Toda’s 1957 declaration calling for the abolition of nuclear weapons served as the foundation for the organization’s peace activities.

-In 1960, Daisaku Ikeda became the third Soka Gakkai president and spearheaded the movement’s development outside Japan.
+In 1960, Daisaku Ikeda (1928–2023) became the third Soka Gakkai president and spearheaded the movement’s development outside Japan.
 He also strengthened the organization’s commitment to promoting peace, education and culture and became the president of the SGI on its founding in 1975.
-Since 1983, Ikeda has authored annual peace proposals, which put forth ideas grounded in Buddhist humanism in response to global issues in order to help build the foundations of the culture of peace.
+Between 1983 to 2022, annual peace proposals were authored by Ikeda.
+These 40 proposals, as well as statements he issued, put forth ideas grounded in Buddhist humanism in response to global issues in order to help build the foundations of the culture of peace.